Experiences & Case Studies - Safe and Sound Protocol

 Approach: Start via speakerphone

-Given her extreme sensitivity to stimuli, the course was set up with extreme caution:
+Given her extreme sensitivity to stimuli, the program was designed with the utmost care:

 Starting variantSSP Core via speaker (without headphones)